The Power of Diets: Fighting Obesity & Malnutrition for a Healthier World

 • Cut out sugar and refined carbs.

-Diets to Fight Malnutrition
+Diets to Combat Malnutrition

-✔️ Nutrient-Dense Whole-Foods — Leafy greens, eggs, nuts, dairy and lean meats.
+✔️ Nutrient-Dense Whole Foods — Leafy greens, eggs, nuts, dairy, and lean meats.

 • Include healthy fats such as avocado and olive oil.

-• Food Public Awareness & Labeling
+Food Labeling & Public Awareness

 Taxes on Junk Food & Sugary Drinks